IridescentRose/MC-PSP/README.md

 # MC-PSP

-MC-PSP is a mod to Woolio's Minecraft-PSP Edition.
+MC-PSP is a brand new Minecraft port for the PSP!

 # News